Why do QA Automation Engineers tend to use ready code?

 If you are looking for a very flexible and extensible testing tool, MochaJS will be an excellent choice!

 What is CodeceptJS?
-CodeceptJS itself is not so much a testing tool rather than a wrap-around multiple testing tool.
-This means that with CodeceptJS you can pick between WebDriverIO, Protactor, Nightmare, Appium Selenium, Appium, Playwright, Puppeteer and use the same script to test on all of those.
+CodeceptJS itself is not so much a testing tool rather than it is a wrap-around multiple testing tool able to test any web application.
+This means that with CodeceptJS you can pick between frameworks like WebDriverIO, Protactor, Nightmare, Appium Selenium, Appium, Playwright, Puppeteer and use the same script to test on all of those.
 You can even test your API with and integrate this with your end to end tests.

 - Special BDD-style syntax makes test code concise and readable.

-- Expandable you can run your test without substantial changes in any of the popular test runners.
+- Expandable you can run tests without substantial changes in any of the popular test runners.

 Pretty good choice for small and middle projects 👍